CarletonArchives/FixityChecker/README.md

 # FixityChecker

-This checks a fraction of all files.
+This checks a fraction of all bags, determining if they match the bagit standard.
+Used for large collections.
 usage:

 python Checker.py Directory